- "Sonic & Tails" redirects here. For the Sonic Mania Adventures episode, see Sonic and Tails. For the fan game, see Sonic & Tails (fan game).

 Gameplay

 The gameplay of Sonic Chaos builds upon the gameplay of the previous 8-bit title, however following the previous game's high difficulty level the difficulty has been decreased significantly for Chaos, as levels are shorter in length and are designed for getting to the end as quickly as possible.
-In addition, the player can now use the Spin Dash as a move, which is performed by holding Down and repeatedly tapping the 1 or 2 buttons as either character.
+In addition, the player can now use the Spin Dash as a move, which is performed by holding and repeatedly tapping the or buttons as either character.
 The player's character curls into a ball and takes off at great speed, and due to being in ball form is protected from enemy collisions.
 These additions and changes make the game feel closer to the 16-bit version of Sonic the Hedgehog 2.

 The Zone structure remains the same as the previous 8-bit titles in that each Zone spans three Acts, with the first two Acts being standard levels, while the third Act is merely a short run up to the boss.
 Starting from this game, Rings are now provided in the third Act, making bosses significantly easier.
 Rings are still handled in the same way that collecting 100 Rings will reset the Ring counter to 00.